ArthurSarkissyan/Arthur-Sarkissyan-Data-Science-Projects/README.md

 <p align="center">
 Hi my name is Arthur.
 I recently graduated <em>magna cum laude</em> with a bachelor’s degree in pharmacology and economics, and I am currently finishing up a bachelor's degree in computer science.
 I currently work in email marketing as an analyst with prior experience as a business intellgience analyst intern.
 I am passionate about using programming languages to drive impactful data solutions.
-This portfolio consists of various projects I have completed on the side for fun, as well as some examples of projects that I have used to optimize my marketing campaigns to increase revenues and decrease operating expenses.
+This portfolio consists of various projects I have completed for fun and for school, as well as some examples of projects that I have used to optimize my marketing campaigns to increase revenues and decrease operating expenses.
 </p>

 # Data Science: